I’m away at the Munich show, it’s late and I’m knackered, so I’m waiting to add the niceties of allRead more

 Computer audio seems to generate emotions when discussing what products to use that really are odd.
-Why do people get so wound up?
-I’d be interested in your comments.
 Ideally one would take a computer, connect a good DAC and play one’s favourite music using one’s favourite app.

-If only it were that simple to get a great sound from CA. The more I experiment the more I realise that CA is absolutely similar to analog audio or indeed any audio when taken seriously.
+If only it were that simple.
+The more I experiment the more I realise that CA is absolutely similar to analog audio or indeed any audio when taken seriously.
 Every change is audible.
-Assuming one has a good enough system.

 Of course, just because a change is audible doesn’t mean it matters.